nianticlabs/metagame-balance/README.md

 ## Contact us

-For any information, os issue report contact the organization team.
+For any information or issue report, contact the organization team.

 Organization team: